 This Modern, 21st-Century Anti-Bullying School Assembly Teaches Students How To Be A H.E.R.O.!

 Additionally, this bullying assembly program stresses the fact that we all need to look out for each other…in other words, if you see someone being bullied, get involved!
 Get help for the person being bullied!
-In other words, one of the keystones of this presentation is the fact that bystanders need to get involved and get help for fellow students being victimized.
-Key Learning Points:
+One of the keystones of this presentation is the fact that bystanders need to get involved and get help for fellow students being victimized.

 - Five different bullying behaviors are identified and discussed